davefogo/tme/README.md

 # tme

-*Lightweight Node-based CLI testing framework that works as an alternative to Jest or Mocha.
+*A Light Node-based CLI testing framework that works as an alternative to Jest or Mocha.

 ## Installing